Th1nhNg0/railbound_cp/README.md

 ### Adding New Puzzles

 1. Create a new `.dzn` file in the `test/` directory
-2. Define the grid size, trains, and constraints
+2. Define the grid size, trains, and constraints (see `Puzzle Format` section above)
 3. Test with: `minizinc --solver Gecode railbound.mzn test/your-puzzle.dzn`

 ### Improving the Model